saitoHugo/iris-classifier-challenge/README.md

 - Start Use TDD

+- Split Training phase into more microsservices
+    - train()

+        - /get_data
+        - /data pipeline
+        - /train_model(model_name, test_size, cross_validation, grid_search)
+        - /evaluate-model(model_name, train_score, acc_score)
-- Preprocessing Updates
+        - /validate_model(model_name)
-    - feat scaling
+        - /update-new-model()

 - Training Updates
-    - Cross Validation
-    - Grid Search for param optimization

-- Split Training phase into more microsservices
-    - ...
+    - Cross Validation: applied to deal variance problem based on small toy dataset.
+It also would be useful to define the best model.

+    - Grid Search: applied optimize the hyper-parameters I could have used GridSearch for find the best models configurations for the toy dataset.
+It also would be useful to define the best model.

-- define one best model
+- Define one best model
     - load model on api startup
     - update loaded model after new trainining